Bujiraso/shufflepaper/README.md

 * cronie

 ##Description
-ShufflePaper builds a wallpaper database from a folder of images and is capable of randomsly selecting your desktop wallpaper and managing metadata about your wallpapers.
+ShufflePaper builds a wallpaper database from a folder of images and is capable of randomly selecting your desktop wallpaper and managing metadata about your wallpapers.

 The default wallpaper location is $HOME/Pictures/Wallpapers and can be changed within the shufflepaper.conf in the conf directory